GRE Test Guide - All You Need to Knowby Becton Loveless

 The Text Completion question itself will be associated with a box of potential answers.
 There will be a box for each blank.
 So, the first blank will need to be filled in with words from the first box, the second blank will need to be filled with words from the second box, and the third blank will be filled with words from the third box.
 Of course, this is only if it is a three blank question.

 The second type of question to be answered is sentence equivalence.
 These questions ask test takers to fill in a blank by drawing upon two voices to create two coherent sentences.
-These sentence should be similar in meaning.
+These sentences should be similar in meaning.
 In practice, test takers will see two sentences, one of which has already been completed.
 The test taker must then choose from a list of words to fill in the incomplete sentence and create a similar sentence.
 Again, if the words seem particularly difficult, it’s best to skip the question and return later.

 Reading Comprehension questions are different from Text Completion or Sentence Equivalence because they ask the student to demonstrate comprehension following a reading of a given passage.
 Test takers need to be able to understand the core ideas in the passage, how the passage is structured, and identify details in the passage.
 Test takers will also need to be able to make inference from the text.
-However, these answer will not need to be generated by the test taker.
+However, these answers will not need to be generated by the test taker.
 Instead, a list of choices will be given from which the test taker can select from.

 From the name, it should be clear that students will need to work with math when it comes to getting through the quantitative reasoning section.
 This section consists of 20 total questions.
 Students can anticipate between seven and eight Quantitative Comparison questions and between 12 and 13 Problem Solving questions.
 Questions do not involve advanced calculus, trigonometry, or other high level forms of math.
 However, test takers should expect arithmetic, algebra, geometry, and data analysis to be part of the exam.
 In total, test takers will have 35 minutes to complete a Quantitative Reasoning section.

 Quantitative Comparison questions ask test takers to compare two quantities.
-Test taker will be presented with a quantity in the Quantity A column and a quantity in the Quantity B column.
+Test takers will be presented with a quantity in the Quantity A column and a quantity in the Quantity B column.
 From those two quantities, test takers will need to identify the relationship that exists between the two.
 For instance, students will need to read the two quantities and selection from a list of options that say whether (a) quantity a is greater, (b) quantity b is greater, (c) the two quantities are equal, or (d) no relationship can be determined between the two quantities.
-Test takers ill need to quickly examine the quantities and identify if they can quickly assess the relationship.
+Test takers will need to quickly examine the quantities and identify if they can quickly assess the relationship.
 If not, then it’s best to move on and return to the question later.

 Far more abundant in the exam are Problem Solving questions, which ask test takers to solve problems.
 Some of these questions can be answered by selecting from a list of choices, while other questions need to be solved by submitting an answer by writing it into a box.
 It’s a little difficult to quickly assess whether these kinds of questions can be answered quickly.
 It may be best to solve as many Quantitative Comparison questions first, since Problem Solving questions are more robust.
 There are also many more of the Problem Solving questions on the test.
 Some problems also ask test takers to solve problems by interpreting charts, so test takers will need to solve a range of problem types and possess a broad range of math skills.